ibm-cloud-docs/Cloudant/offerings/bluemix.md

 The Dedicated Hardware plan isn't available to {{site.data.keyword.cloud_notm}} Dedicated customers.
 The Dedicated Hardware plan is only available to {{site.data.keyword.cloud_notm}} customers.
 {: important}

-## Event types
+## Request classes
-{: #event-types}
+{: #request-classes}

-Throughput provision is identified and measured as one of the following types of events:
+Throughput provision is identified and measured as one of the following types of request classes:

 1.	*Reads*
     (formerly called lookups) which are described in this list.